 Electrical upgrades: Installing an EV charger at home incurs additional costs if you need to upgrade your electrical panel.
 The faster the charger, the higher the amperage it needs, so you need to check with an electrician to understand what your existing capacity is, and what it might cost to upgrade.

 Charging habits: Even if your car can handle a high charging speed, you likely won’t need it if you typically charge overnight.
-A 30 A charger (7.2 kW) will take your battery from 20% to 80% in just 6-8 hours – essentially, while you sleep!
+A 50 A charger (12 kW) will take most EV batteries from 20% to 80% in just a few hours!

 The next consideration will be installation options.
 Hardwired chargers must be installed by certified electricians and are directly connected to your electrical panel.
 Plug-in chargers use a standard NEMA plug and a wall outlet, just like any electrical appliance in your home.

-If you don’t have an existing 240-volt outlet and do have the ability to permanently install a charger on your property, we recommend hardwiring.
-The installation costs are usually similar, and hardwired chargers – like the FLO Home – may actually add value to your property!
+If you don’t have an existing 240-volt outlet and do have the ability to permanently install a charger on your property, most electricians recommend hardwiring.

 Where do you park your electric car?
 The answer will lead to a variety of factors to consider.